jhanstra/origin/README.md

 **A collection of starting templates and boilerplate code for types of apps I build.
 Origin is opinionated and based on what I like, but feel free to fork and delete and add whatever you like.
 Origin provides an initial scaffold from which to build any new app.**

 ### Why?
 Whenever I start a project, I'm overwhelmed by the prospect of setting up all of the initial configuration.
-Installing all the packages I need, scaffolding everything out, getting organized, figuring out my build set-up, testing framework, utility libraries, deployment strategy, linting, hot reloading, etc. These are all things that are necessary for every app, so getting them all done in as little time as possible is very valuable.s
+Installing all the packages I need, scaffolding everything out, getting organized, figuring out my build set-up, testing framework, utility libraries, deployment strategy, linting, hot reloading, etc. These are all things that are necessary for every app, so getting them all done in as little time as possible is very valuable.

 ### Work in Progress
 The goal of this project is to continually evolve based on best practices and new technologies, frameworks, and libraries that I like.
 It is intended to be a solid foundation on which to build any application, with examples of how things work in that type of application.